in partnership with

-The NXP Cup is a global competition where student teams and robotics clubs build, program, and race a model car around a track for speed.
+THIS IS NXP CUP.
+Your gateway to program and race a model car around a track for precision and speed.
+Open for students and robotics clubs in the EMEA region.
 The overall aim of the NXP CUP is to make and race pro-level autonomous cars on low cost.
-Optimize the hardware and software to complete the track in the fastest time.
-The creation of this autonomous car requires:
+Optimize the hardware and software to complete the track in the fastest time and show your skills in the precision task to earn extra points.
+All you need is

 Start programming during your winter semester and win great prices!
 This competition lends itself well to use in senior design/capstone project courses.
 The contest time frame can fit within the average 3-4 month semester.
 Most development work can be done easily within that timeline.